 Along with amazing cars and beautiful ladies, SEMA offers a lot of celebrity appearances – Check them out here > http://www.semashow.com/sites/default/files/pdfs/celebrities.pdf

 • • • • •

-The SEMA Show is the premier automotive specialty products trade event in the world.
+The SEMA Show is the world’s premier automotive specialty products trade event.
 It draws the industry’s brightest minds and hottest products to one place, the Las Vegas Convention Center.
 In addition, the SEMA Show provides attendees with educational seminars, product demonstrations, special events, networking opportunities, and more.

 SEMA Show 2012 drew more than 60,000 domestic and international buyers.
 The displays are segmented into 12 sections, and a New Products Showcase featured nearly 2,000 newly introduced parts, tools, and components.